-In this article, we will discuss in detail the laws of reflection of light class 12, its definition, statement, and its explanation.
+In this article, we will discuss in detail the laws of reflection of light class 12, so let’s get started.

-Previously we have discussed the Reflection and its type viz., diffuse reflection and specular reflection.
-If you don’t know about them you should read this.
+Previously, we discussed reflection and its types, viz., diffuse reflection, specular reflection, and retroreflection.
+If you don’t know about them, you should read this.

 There are two laws of reflection: